 Hundreds of worshipers walk in a never-ending, clockwise procession around the 325-foot (99 m) tall pagoda, also known as a paya or zedi.
 Monks can be seen carefully walking around its narrow ledges hundreds of feet up as they tediously inspect the structure for even the slightest speck of dirt.
 27 metric tons of gold leaf along with diamonds and gems are believed to house eight hairs from Gautama Buddha.

-Legend says the site was built around 2,600 years ago.
+According to local legend, this pagoda was built 2,600 years ago.
 Two brothers are believed to have been inspired after having met Buddha in India.
 He gave them eight hairs to bring back to Myanmar.
-The ruler of the area at the time, King Okkalapa, then built this shrine on top of Singuttara Hill.
+The ruler of the area at the time, King Okkalapa, built this shrine on top of Singuttara Hill.
 Since then, various rulers have added to it.
 Earthquakes have made it necessary for it to be rebuilt many times.
 Archeologists estimate the current structure was built between the 6th and 10th centuries.

 At the base of Shwedagon Pagoda are small shrines to each day of the week.
 Each statue has cups of water in front of it.
 Pilgrims pour water over the statue three to five times and also adorn the statue with flowers.